neilnguyendev/nextjs-ts-starter-kit/README.md

 7. Write code better with Typescript, ESLint and Prettier.
 8. Write unit tests with Jest.
 9. Set up a reverse proxy to backend for preventing CORS attacks.
+10. Using Axios to send HTTP request.
-10. Start developing your web project easily and quickly.
+11. Start developing your web project easily and quickly.

 Learn more here: https://nextjs.org/docs/getting-started